-- Before participating in athletics, students and their parents/guardians must read the Athletic Policy and sign a Thornton Academy Waiver Form and Emergency Release Form, which must be returned to the Athletic Director. - Thornton Academy requires students to have a physical exam before beginning any physical activity and will provide free physicals to rising sophomores, juniors and seniors in the spring each year.
+- Before participating in athletics, students and their parents/guardians must read the Athletic Policy and sign a Thornton Academy Waiver Form and Emergency Release Form, which must be returned to the Athletic Director. - Thornton Academy requires students to have a physical examination before beginning any school sport.
 The required forms are available in the nurse's office, the Main Office, and online (www.thorntonacademy.org/athletics).
 Completed forms must be submitted to the Nurse's Office for clearance.
 Substitute notes and incomplete forms will not be accepted.
-Athletes must also be current with all immunizations. - All athletes are required by the MPA to submit evidence of having passed a physical exam with a medical history every other year between sixth grade and graduation.
+Athletes must also be current with all immunizations. - All athletes are required by Thornton Academy or the Maine Principals; Association to submit evidence of having passed a physical exam with a medical history every other year between sixth grade and graduation.
 Athletes may not participate until the school nurse receives physical exam forms signed by a physician AND a health history form signed by the athlete and parent/guardian.
 The health history form must be submitted each academic year with any changes noted.
-Physical exams must be completed every other year.
 Health history forms will be reviewed annually by the school nurse, who will consult with the school physician if any conditions arise warranting the need for another complete physical exam before proceeding with the upcoming athletic school year.
 Students who have sustained major injuries or medical illnesses should have a physical exam before participation resumes. - Any athletic equipment that is issued to a student becomes that student's responsibility.
 Students who lose or damage school-issued equipment will be required to pay for it. - Any violation by an athlete of Thornton Academy behavior expectations delineated in this Handbook may result in suspension from athletic participation or removal from a team.